 After uploading your disavow file, you’ll have to wait up to 6 weeks before Google takes your file into account.

-Google recommends that you only use the Disavow tool once, so make sure you try email outreach and ask for manual removal for links before using the Disavow tool.
+Google recommends using this tool carefully and avoiding making frequent updates in the disavow file, so make sure you try email outreach and ask for the manual removal of links before using the Disavow tool.
 The Remove tab of Backlink Audit will help facilitate the process of removing links through manual outreach.